 We have been delighted to have been included in a number of events in schools across Highland as part the Youth and Philanthropy Initiative (YPI) that many schools are now adopting as part of their curriculum.
 This gives young people the opportunity to learn about the work of charities in tackling social issues in their area.

-Within Birchwood Highland pupils can also choose to learn more about our work in community services in either Inverness, Lochaber or Easter Ross, about our Recovery Centre, or about work that focuses on young people.
-Pupils then visit us and research how we work, and then present on the service and the difference the service makes to the people we support.
-It is an absolute privilege when a team chooses to represent our work and highlight mental health, and our work on mental health recovery to their fellow pupils, and we are happy to support YPI and approaches from young people wanting to learn about us in any way we can.
+Pupils who select Birchwood as their charity can also choose to learn more about our work in community services in either Inverness, Caithness, Lochaber or Easter Ross, about our Recovery Centre, or about work that focuses on communicating with young people or that challenges mental health stigma.
+Pupils can visit us and research how we work, and then present about the service and the impact of our work and how it helps thepeople we support.
+It is an absolute privilege for a team to choose to represent our work and highlight mental health, on mental health recovery.
+We are delighted to support YPI and after approaches from young people wanting to learn more about us in any way we can.

 Parent/Child Communication Project

-For further information about our work in schools please contact Linda Birnie, Community Services Manager email@example.com
+For further information about our work in schools please contact Linda Birnie, Training and Development Manager email@example.com